Documentation

 Embedded Wallet Self-Service

-Users can copy any displayed wallet address, fund an Embedded Wallet from an externally connected wallet, and withdraw from Embedded Wallet back to an external destination.
+Users can copy any displayed wallet address, fund a Smart Wallet from a connected Regular Wallet, and withdraw from Smart Wallet back to a Regular Wallet destination.
 These are user-signed on-chain actions in the browser, not server custody operations.

 Signer Path Rules